wp-plugins/themeperpost/readme.txt

 If you are creating a small custom theme purely to style a Post or Page then you do not need to create many files within the theme.
 For styling a Post you only need a file in your theme directory called 'single.php', for styling a Page you only need 'page.php - this fits with the standard Wordpress file names for themes.
+There's an example theme at http://www.steveify.com/themeperpost/.

+If you want to use an existing theme with this plugin then you will unfortunately have to make a few small changes to the theme before it will work.
+The changes are:

+1. Replace get_header() call with themeperpost_get_header().
+2. Replace get_sidebar() call with themeperpost_get_sidebar().
+3. Replace get_footer() call with themeperpost_get_footer().

+This is annoying but unavoidable.

 == Changelog ==

+= 1.1.0 =

+* Add calls to replace get_header, get_footer and get_sidebar so that existing themes can be used with this plugin.

 = 1.0.1 =